pantsbuild/scie-pants/tools/README.md

 The most complex flow in `scie-pants` is its main function - the execution of Pants.
-Once the appropriate version of Pants is installed, this is a fairly simple flow that executes in ~1ms, but on those occasions where a new version of Pants is encountered that has not been installed before, the Python tools come in to play and we discuss that flow here as illustrative of the scie programming model
+Once the appropriate version of Pants is installed, this is a fairly simple flow that executes in ~1ms, but on those occasions where a new version of Pants is encountered that has not been installed before, the Python tools come in to play, and we discuss that flow here as illustrative of the scie programming model

 ### Scie Concepts